 This section describes features of the Presets page.
 Information presented here applies only when the PTZ Camera Control interface is in Panel mode (as opposed to Shotbox mode).
+For more information about the Presets page as it appears in Shotbox mode, refer to "Presets Page (in Shotbox Mode)" on page 23.

-Figure 8 shows the Presets page in Panel mode.
+Figure 13 shows the Presets page in Panel mode.
 The yellow circles identify buttons and areas of the user interface that are described in the sections that follow.
 If you are reading this document on a computer, tap the numbered buttons or areas of the diagram to jump to the descriptions.

-Figure 8 - Presets page (in Panel mode)
+Figure 13 - Presets page (in Panel mode)